stitchdata/docs/_saas-integrations/tiktok-ads/tiktok-ads-v1.md

 # -------------------------- #

 requirements-list:
-  - item: "Access to a {{ integration.display_name }} account.
-This is necessary to login to the Ad Manager account."
+  - item: "**Access to a {{ integration.display_name }} account.** This is necessary to login to the Ad Manager account."
-  - item: "Access to a {{ integration.display_name }} Ad Manager account.
-Verify that you have access to use the Ad accounts you want to replicate data from.
+  - item: "**Access to a {{ integration.display_name }} Ad Manager account.** Verify that you have access to use the Ad accounts you want to replicate data from.
 This is necessary to connect to Stitch."

 # requirements-info: